baumanab/udacity_ABTesting/README.md

 ### Duration vs. Exposure
-If we divert 100% off traffic, given 40,000 page views per day, the experiment would take ~ 119 days.
+If we divert 100% of traffic, given 40,000 page views per day, the experiment would take ~ 119 days.
 If we eliminate retention, we are left with Gross Conversion and Net Conversion.
-This reduces the number of required pageviews to 685,325, and an ~ 18 day experiment with 100% diversion and ~ 35 days give 50% diversion.
+This reduces the number of required pageviews to 685,325, and an ~ 18 day experiment with 100% diversion and ~ 35 days given 50% diversion.

 A 119 day experiment with 100% diversion of traffic presents both a business risk (potential for: frustrated students, lower conversion and retention, and inefficient use of coaching resources) and an opportunity risk (performing other experiments).
-An 18 day experiment is more reasonable, but % diversion may be scaled down depending on other experiments of interest to be performed concurrently.
+However, in general, this is not a risky experiment as the change would not be expected to cause a precipitous drop in enrollment.
+In terms of timing, an 18 day experiment is more reasonable, but % diversion may be scaled down depending on other experiments of interest to be performed concurrently.

 ## Experiment Analysis